Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 We all know that mass surveillance is always present when we are online, but you don’t need to make things easier for advertising companies, intelligence agencies, and Big Tech services like Google.

 In order to take back your privacy and stop the data exploitation, you need to deGoogle.
-By leaving Google and its products and opting for better, more private alternatives, you are not only taking back your privacy, and exercising your right to freedom online.
-You are also making another positive change.
+By leaving Google and its products and opting for better, more private alternatives, you are not only taking back your privacy and exercising your right to freedom online, but you also support companies that offer alternatives to Google.

 By ditching Google and supporting smaller, privacy-focused alternatives like Tuta Mail, Bitwarden, or Firefox – to name a few, you are helping to break Google’s monopoly and give smaller companies a fair chance.
 Because together we can build a better web!